Episode

 .

-this, Matt turns and walks off, leaving Jeff to fume as he picks up his
+(At this, Matt turns and walks off, leaving Jeff to fume as he picks up his palm fronds

 .